TABLE OF CONTENTS

 We hope you find this Report useful in your efforts to address these critical needs.

-THE INNOVATOR AND DEAL LANDSCAPE
+INNOVATOR AND DEAL LANDSCAPE

-- Help corporates identify potential startup innovation partners and suppliers
+- Corporates identify potential startup innovation partners

 Both databases include data gathered directly from companies via targeted surveys and through the review of public information by our research team.
 Because of our US location and the US and European location of many of our data partners, these databases are weighted towards North America and Europe, though we are working to expand our coverage of innovators from other global regions.
 We welcome your nominations of companies to add to the Innovator Index or Deal Hub.
 Despite these limitations, we believe we have compiled the largest public databases of Circular Carbon innovators and deals, ever.
 We hope you find them, and our analysis of the data we have gathered so far below, useful.